Trump to meet with Putin next month in Helsinki, White House announces

 The White House announced that the two will discuss “relations between the United States and a range of national security issues” when they meet.

 The meeting will take place as part of Trump’s trip to Europe.
+Trump plans to meet with U.K. Prime Minister Theresa May on July 13, and is expected to attend a NATO summit in Brussels, Belgium on July 11-12.

-The meeting comes amid FBI Special Counsel Robert Mueller’s probe into alleged Russian interference in the 2016 election.
+The summit with Putin comes amid FBI Special Counsel Robert Mueller’s probe into alleged Russian interference in the 2016 election.
 Trump has been critical of the probe, denying any collusion and arguing that the Democrats should be investigated instead.
 He's also given conflicting statements about the role Russia played in 2016 interference -- but on Thursday echoed Russian denials, amid planning for the summit.

 “Russia continues to say they had nothing to do with Meddling in our Election!” he tweeted Thursday.